 The day was clear and cold, the sky pale above the snow-dusted fells.
 Rachel watched her breath making shapes in the still air, purple hat pulled down firmly over her ears.
 She was under instructions to get a bottle of milk from the village shop, and six eggs from the honesty box at the other end of the road, and “You could wander around,” her granny had said, waving vaguely.
 “It’s a pretty day.”

 Rachel took that to mean that there was no rush on either milk or eggs, and she had decided to see if she could spot any houses that looked like they might be haunted.
-The village was so old it had a Domesday Book plaque, so there should be at least one good haunted house.
-Because while finding the library ghost had been cool, he never said anything other than “the lizards are anxious”, which meant her investigation into the world of hauntings had rather stalled.
+The village was so old that the pub had a green Domesday Book plaque on its wonky walls, so there should be at least one good haunting around here.
+Because while finding the library ghost had been cool, he never said anything other than the lizards are anxious, which meant her investigation into the world of hauntings had rather stalled.

 Now she paused in the middle of a small footbridge that spanned a fast, shallow stream, peering down at it with her gloved hands resting on the low stone wall.
 The water was clear and desperately cold-looking, rattling over rocks and through reeds on its way from wherever it had come from to wherever it was going.
 She looked around carefully, making sure no one was watching.
 It wouldn’t do much for her Ghost Hunter reputation if she were seen.
 But the village squatted peacefully in the folds of the hills, smoke drifting from grey stone chimneys, cars snoozing in driveways and paths empty.
 So she ran to the bank, collected a handful of twigs, and ran back to the centre of the bridge, giggling to herself as she leaned over the water and started a solitary game of Poohsticks.